zalando/skipper/docs/kubernetes/ingress-controller.md

 both good and bad, because it can reduce latency, but comes with the risk of depending on kube-proxy routing. `kube-proxy` routing can take up to 30 seconds, ETCD ttl, for finding pods from dead nodes.
-In Skipper we passively observe errors from endpoints and are able to drop these from the loadbalancer members.
-We add these to an actively checked member pool, which will enable endpoints if these are healthy again from skipper point of view.
+In Skipper we passively observe errors from endpoints and are able to drop these from the load balancer members.
+We add these to an actively checked member pool, which will enable endpoints if these are healthy again from skipper's point of view.
 Additionally the `aws-alb-ingress-controller` does not support features like ALB sharing, or [Server Name Indication](https://tools.ietf.org/html/rfc6066#section-3) which can reduce costs.
 Features like [path rewriting](https://opensource.zalando.com/skipper/kubernetes/ingress-usage/#modify-path)